MiD-AwE/csstransformexport/README.markdown

 ## Which versions of blender are supported?

-Currently only Blender 2.49 is supported.
+Currently Blender 2.6 is supported.

 [1]: http://www.blender.org/
 [2]: http://webkit.org/blog/130/css-transforms/